 Your being admitted formally today by the Supreme Court reflects this Court's role as the ultimate determinant and custodian of legal professional standards.
-Just as it has fallen to the Judges to authorise courses of legal study and determine admission standards, so we pass from time to time upon issues of fitness to practise.
 We expect much of you: integrity, legal understanding, sound judgment, practical wisdom, and not the least, moral courage -all dedicated to your efficient service of the people who will depend upon your expert capacities for the resolution of their difficulties.
 But in the end, while the interests of the clients are extremely important, it is of course your duty to the Court and the administration of the law which must predominate: it is that predominance which distinguishes the legal profession from others.